 So as I finalize my preparations for my CAMP IT presentation my one clear message will be this: We need a risk management tipping point in the U.S. We cannot realize the benefits of inter-organizational security exchange without a significant population taking part on these conversations.
 We already have many laws and regulations telling us to perform risk assessments, so our third parties will be satisfying their duty of care if they follow these laws and regulations.
 But we will only achieve that tipping point if we each commit to risk management as our own means for managing security and compliance, and as the primary way we engage in security conversations with other organizations.

 Of Interest to Readers: I will be the Keynote Speaker at CAMP IT Conferences on June 20, 2013 in Rosemont, Illinois.
-I will be speaking on this and related issues.
+I will be speaking on managing risk and related issues.
 We’d love to see you there!